AbhashK1/Distributed-Order-Management-System/README.md

 A real-world, event-driven microservices system that models how large e-commerce platforms process orders using Kafka, Redis, and Spring Boot.
 This project demonstrates how independent services communicate asynchronously to handle order creation, inventory reservation, payment processing, and customer notifications.

-## System Architecture

-All communication is **event-driven** — services never call each other directly.

 ---

 ## Tech Stack